BRCA Gene Testing Using 23andMe Raw Data

 - BRCA Gene Testing and Breast Size and Breast Cancer Risk

 The morphology of the breast is associated with breast cancer.
-The genetic variants which are associated with an increased breast size (non fat breast tissue) are also indicated in breast cancer.
+The genetic variants which are associated with an increased breast size (non-fat breast tissue) are also indicated in breast cancer.
 The heritability of breast size is 54%.
-A lean women with a breast size of D has a 1.8 times increased risk of breast cancer.
-Understanding the tendency to have an increased breast size will help in structuring personalised exercise routines to lower breast size.
+A lean woman with a breast size of D has 1.8 times increased risk of breast cancer.
+Understanding the tendency to have an increased breast size will help in structuring personalized exercise routines to lower breast size.

 Read more about breast size and breast cancer risk here.

 - BRCA Gene Testing and Menopausal Hormone Therapy and Breast Cancer Risk